rocketeers/docs/II-Concepts/Plugins.md

 # Plugins

 You can add functionalities to Rocketeer or simply bundle common tasks into reusable modules by using the plugins system.
-A plugin at its core is a class implementing the `Rocketeer\Traits\Plugin` abstract.
+A plugin at its core is a class implementing the `Rocketeer\Abstracts\AbstractPlugin` abstract.

 ## Adding a plugin